Local File Search - Find Any File by Meaning, Not Just Filename

 What is local file search?

-Local file search means your files are searched directly on your computer — not through a browser, not through a cloud service, not through any server you do not control.
-The tool reads your files, builds an index, and stores that index on your device.
-When you type a query, the answer comes from that local index.
+Local file search means your files are searched directly on your computer - not through a browser, not through a cloud service, and not through a remote server you do not control.
+A local search tool reads selected folders, builds an index, and stores that index on your device.
+When you type a query, the answer comes from your own machine.

 The real problem: files spread across hundreds of folders

 Most people do not remember filenames.
-They remember what a file was about, when they used it, or what project it was part of.
-Traditional search tools are built for the first kind of memory.
-LocalSpider is built for the second.
+They remember what a file was about, what was inside it, when they used it, or what project it belonged to.
+Traditional search tools are built for exact filename memory.
+LocalSpider is built for content memory.

 Folders inside folders

-Downloads, Desktop, Documents, Google Drive, old project folders — the same file could be anywhere.
-No one can remember a folder path they created two years ago.
+Downloads, Desktop, Documents, Google Drive, client folders, exported ZIP files, and old archives all become separate places to search.
+The same file could be anywhere, and no one can remember every folder path they created two years ago.

 Auto-named downloads

-PDFs from the web land as "Document(17).pdf" or "report_2024_03.pdf".
-The filename tells you nothing about the content, so filename search tells you nothing either.
+PDFs from the web land as "Document(17).pdf", scans get saved as "image001.pdf", and exports become "report_2024_03.pdf".
+The filename tells you little about the content, so filename search has little to work with.

 Screenshots with no names